Camera Icon

 1980s

-Bylaws, as amended 10/21/1982; Statement of Purpose and Activities (list of allowed and prohibited activities, rules and regulations for Longmeadow Conservation Land, etc.), 1983
+By-laws, as amended 10/21/1982; Statement of Purpose and Activities (list of allowed and prohibited activities, rules and regulations for Longmeadow conservation land, etc.), 1983

 Minutes, agenda and related correspondence, 1983-1987; annual report, 1987